 - 1. Assistance with site acquisition: The Redevelopment Authority, by assisting with site acquisition for auto dealers, has the ability to influence the economics related to the expansion or retention of auto sales on South Carson Street.
 The use of financing tools and public/private partnerships will allow the Redevelopment Authority to work with existing auto dealers to obtain commitments to remain doing business and to expand their operations on South Carson Street. - 2.
 Relocation assistance: The Redevelopment Authority has the capability to assist auto dealers to relocate from other parts of the region to South Carson Street.
 For example, auto sales operations currently located on North Carson Street could benefit from clustering with the dealers on South Carson Street to produce the synergy of an auto row. - 3.
 Expansion in number of franchises: For example, Carson City lacks the following franchises: Volkswagen, BMW, Mitsubishi, Acura, and Mercedes.
 The Redevelopment Authority could provide inducements for auto dealers to increase the number of franchises offered on South Carson Street. - 4.
 Armory Site: Currently, the State of Nevada owns the site of the former Nevada National Guard.
-The Redevelopment Authority could work with the State of Nevada to maximize private development potential on this site through the means authorized by this Plan. - 5.
+With the concurrence of the State, The the Redevelopment Authority could work with the State of Nevada to maximize private development potential on this site through the means authorized by this Plan. - 5.
 Improvements in traffic circulation, landscaping and streetscape: South Carson Street is currently a major state highway making access difficult.
 Also, it has limited landscaping and attractive visual amenities.
-The Redevelopment Authority has the ability to invest in infrastructure, traffic improvements, landscaping, maintenance and other public enhancements to improve traffic circulation and the appearance of South Carson Street.
-This strategy includes forming a business improvement district to address maintenance needs in the area.
+The anticipated completion of the freeway from Fairview Drive to South Carson Street will significantly reduce traffic and leave South Carson Street in City control, with the need to transition the street back from a state highway to a local arterial street serving the properties along it.
+The Redevelopment Authority has the ability to invest in infrastructure, traffic improvements, landscaping, maintenance and other public enhancements to improve